lando/lando/PRIVACY.md

 #### Crash Data

 Crash Data will only be sent to Tandem if the user opts in and gives us permission to do so.
-We have tried our best to anonymize Crash Data, but recognize that some path names and other information that we collect may inadvertently include Personal Data, including but not limited to usernames and site names.
+We have tried our best to pseudonymize Crash Data, but recognize that some path names and other information that we collect may inadvertently include Personal Data, including but not limited to usernames and site names.

 View a Lando log file to see a sample of what we collect. https://docs.lando.dev/help/data.html